Biliary Tract Cancers Market Summary

 - A critical unmet need in BTC is the absence of reliable, non-invasive biomarkers for early detection.
 Owing to its silent or non-specific presentation, BTC is often diagnosed at advanced stages.
 Existing markers, including CA19-9 and CEA, lack adequate sensitivity and specificity, and CA19-9 is not expressed in a subset of patients due to genetic variation, resulting in both false negatives and false positives, particularly in benign biliary conditions.

-Biliary Tract Cancer (BTC) Market Size and Forecast in the 7MM
+Biliary Tract Cancer Market and Epidemiology Analysis

 DelveInsight's ‘Biliary Tract Cancer (BTC) – Market Insights, Epidemiology and Market Forecast – 2036’ report delivers an in-depth understanding of the BTC, historical and forecasted epidemiology, as well as the BTC market trends in the United States, EU4 (Germany, Spain, Italy, and France) and the United Kingdom, and Japan.